xxjan719/FEX-DM/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Xingjian Xu and Senwei Liang

 ## Contact